 Whenever any notice is required to be given under the provisions of the District of Columbia Nonprofit Corporation Act or under the provisions of the Articles of Incorporation or the By-Laws of the Society, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.

 Article XIV.
 Amendment to By-Laws

-These By-Laws may be repealed and new By-Laws adopted only when approved by the Members at a meeting of the Society or through electronic voting.
-However, these By-Laws may be amended only when approved by the Members at a meeting of the Society or through electronic voting, or by a super-majority of directors.
-Any amendment to these By-Laws by vote of a super-majority of directors shall subsequently be ratified by the Members at the Members meeting immediately following the date on which these By-Laws were amended.
-For purposes of these By-Laws, the expression “super-majority of directors” means at least seventy five percent (75%) of the sitting directors who make up the Board of Directors at the time the amendment is approved.
+These By-Laws may be repealed and new By-Laws adopted only by action of Members at an annual or special meeting of Members, or through electronic voting.
+Without prejudice to the foregoing, these By-Laws may be amended by approval of Members at an annual or special meeting of Members, or through electronic voting, or by vote of a super-majority of Directors.
+The President shall advise the Members of any amendment to these By-Laws adopted by vote of a super-majority of Directors at the annual meeting of Members immediately following the date on which such amendment shall have been adopted.
+For purposes of these By-Laws, the expression “super-majority of Directors” means at least seventy five percent (75%) of the sitting Directors who make up the Board of Directors at the time the amendment is approved.